theng23/Analyze-Revenue-Phone-Sales-Store-SQL/README.md

 # 📊Analyze-Revenue-Phone-Sales-Store-SQL|Big Querry, SQL
 ## 📑I. Introduction
+### 📖 What is this project about?
+Phone Store want to grasp information about order volume, customer preferences, revenue and shopping behavior insight.
 This project contains an Phone and Accessories Sales from a Phone Store that utilize SQL on Google BigQuery.
-This project focus on analyzing order volume, customer preferences, revenue, and shopping behavior insights.
+In this project focus on analyzing overview of sale and finding insight from this questions.

 <details>
-<summary>Finding insight from this question:</summary>
+<summary>❓Business question:</summary>

 1️⃣ How many orders per month?\
 2️⃣ How many customers make purchases each month?\